stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_bal_midchunk``

-:Description: Ceph will migrate any subtree that is larger than this fraction
+:Description: Stone will migrate any subtree that is larger than this fraction
               of the target subtree size.

 :Type:  Float